Last modified: Nov. 29, 2024, 12:44 p.m.

 It is unknown whether the species hibernates in the adult stage or as an egg or early instar caterpillar.
 The adults are rarely seen, they occasionally come to light.

-One generation a year: July–September.
+One generation a year in July–September.

 The caterpillars are primarily found on Daucus carota, but also on Pastinaca sativa and even more rarely on Torilis japonica.